SeAMKedu/hydraulic_system_example_sim/README.md

 ## How to use the model
 ![](images/usage1.png)

 Copy the files (3 pcs) to yout Matlab working folder and run the plot file.
-The plot script loads the parameters, runs the simulation model and plots the results.
+The plot script loads the parameters, runs the simulation model and plots the results, whihch are shown in the picture below with the chosen parameter initial values.